valsamovich/omscs/courses/cs6310-software-architecture-&-design.md

 **Categories**

+- **Structural** gruop
-- **Composite** pattern (how to organize information) - NOT A GROUP!
+    - **Composite** pattern (how to organize information)
         - Client class (the 1st class is a catchall)
         - Leaf class (abstract class)
         - Intent (a summary of the value provided py pattern) & Motivation (form odfa scenario)
         - Applicability and Strucutre
         - Participants
             - Component(Graphic)
             - Leaf (Rectangle, Line, Text)
             - Composite (Picture)
             - Client(Drawing program)
         - Collaboration (how the participants work together)
         - Consequences (advantages and disadvantages of using the pattern)
-- **Structural** gruop
+    - **Adapter** convert interface to improve interoperability
+    - **Bridge** decouple abstractions and implementation; abstract class contains member that is its implementation.
+Might be used in language that dont' have interfaces.
+    - **Decorator** attach additional responsibility to an objecy dynamically
+    - **Facade** higher-level interface for a subsystem; support for non-OO legacy applications
 - **Creational** group
     - **Singleton's** pattern provide you a way to ensure that a class has only one instance
         - Applicability: The must be only one isnstance of a class
         - Participants: only one Sigleton
         - Collaboarion: access the instance via class metyhod
         - Consequences: Controled access only through a class method
+        - Implementation
+            - Define a class variable holding the instance.
+            - Constructor (private or protected)
+        - Implementation Issues
+            - Act like global states
+            - Only one ever
     - Prototype
     - Builder
     - Factory Method
     - Abstract Factory
-- **Behavioral** group
+- **Behavioral** Most complex
+    -

 ## Resources